 Offering gift cards for your business is an excellent way to stimulate sales, promote customer loyalty and increase brand awareness.
-Furthermore, gift cards can allow your online store to realize pure profits since a good chunk of gift card buyers fails to cash them in.
-U.S. consumers have left $15 billion in unredeemed gift cards on the table, according to Bankrate.
+Furthermore, gift cards can allow your online store to realize pure profits since many gift card buyers fail to cash them in.
+According to Bankrate, U.S. consumers have left $15 billion in unredeemed gift cards on the table.

 Of course, this “breakage” effect, as it’s known, shouldn’t be the main reason you offer gift cards.
 Instead, see them as an opportunity to provide great deals to your customers.
 You can use the fast and straightforward Gift Up plugin to start selling gift cards for your WooCommerce-powered store.

 Pricing: Free to set up and use; 3.49% fee when a gift card is purchased (can be added to the gift card purchase)

 Gift cards can not only bring in new customers but also boost profits.
 Almost 60% of gift card holders spend more than the card’s amount, according to a survey by Mageplaza.

 Improve your e-commerce marketing strategies by taking advantage of plugins that will provide a more personalized and seamless shopping experience.

 Inviting your target audience to become part of a community is a great way to cement your authority and build trust.
 In addition, providing your customers with personalized accounts can help you make better offers based on their viewed or previously purchased products.